bih/txton/README.md

 When encoding, it only requires one array, but can be converted to two different types of results.
 One of which is the **structure** and the other being the **string**.
 The structure is used to decode the string, so therefore both are needed but each can be provided separately.

 When decoding, both the structure and string obtained from encoding are required for a successful decode, and then results in the same output you would get from JSON or XML.
-Though JSON and XML are more stable and support multi-level encoding, txt on still provides a powerful infrastructure for even the most simplest of data transfers.
+Though JSON and XML are more stable and support multi-level encoding, txton still provides a powerful infrastructure for even the most simplest of data transfers.

 Use cases
 ---------------------